 - Two strategies for delivering the multibeam pattern to the titanium panel

 MULTIPOINT will, therefore, address the following three key challenges:

-Finally, two strategies, based on the percussion drilling technique, for delivering the multibeam pattern to the Ti panel will be developed and tested.
+- Finally, two strategies, based on the percussion drilling technique, for delivering the multibeam pattern to the Ti panel will be developed and tested.
 The first head will be a multibeam scanner based on galvanometric mirrors.
 Its custom design will include a sufficient optical aperture to take a number of parallel beams to the sample, within a working field determined by a focusing f-theta lens, in a closed environment by means of an inert Ar atmosphere chamber for processing protection.
 The second head will be a multibeam on-the-fly processing head with pulse trains in a multibeam pattern and Ar jet nozzle.
 These two strategies will also allow us to study the best processing approach through the development of new beam delivery technologies to optimize the process parameters and maximize production.
-In Figure 2 we show an illustration of the 2 heads.

 By addressing these challenges, the MULTIPOINT project will provide a novel system driven by the industrial requirements of the fabrication of large micro-perforated Ti panels for the construction of HLFC structures with technology development both in the laser source and in the multibeam generation and delivery.